systemslab/popper-paper/paper/paper.md

 make reference to.
 Examples of these type of assertions are: "the runtime of our algorithm is 10x better than the baseline when the level of parallelism exceeds 4 concurrent threads"; or "for dataset A, our model predicts the outcome with an error of 95%".

-More concrete examples are given in @Sec:cases.
+## Toolchain Agnosticism

-**Toolchain Agnosticism**: We designed Popper as a general convention, applicable to a wide variety of environments, from cloud to high-performance computing (HPC).
+We designed Popper as a general convention, applicable to a wide variety of environments, from cloud to high-performance computing (HPC).
 In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) can be referenced by an identifier, and where there is an underlying tool that consumes these identifiers so that they can be acted upon (install, run, store, visualize, etc.).
 The core idea behind Popper is to borrow from the DevOps movement [@wiggins_twelvefactor_2011] the idea of treating every component as an immutable piece of information and provide references to scripts and components for the creation, execution and validation of experiments (in a systematic way) rather than leaving to the reader the daunting task of inferring how binaries and experiments were generated or configured.

 We say that a tool is Popper-compliant if it has the following two
 properties: